 Corrosion is a perennial problem in the aircraft industry, and preventing corrosion is a critical factor in maintaining the integrity and safety of an aircraft vehicle.
 Left undetected and untreated, aircraft corrosion can quickly lead to potentially catastrophic vehicle failure.

 Corrosion occurs when metal is exposed to oxygen and moisture.
 Corrosion risks increase with aircraft age or exposure to extreme moisture and harsh environments.
+Risks are as such:

 Keeping a vehicle clean with corrosion inhibiting washes and storage methods helps protect aircraft from corrosion attack during regular use and storage.
 Sometimes rust removal may be needed before applying additional corrosion inhibitors, such as VpCI® primers and coatings, to an aircraft.